-Children and sports: Choices for all ages
+Children, sports and exercise: Choices for all ages

 By Mayo Clinic Staff

 Want to give your child a head start on lifelong fitness?
 Consider children's sports and other kid-friendly physical activities.

 With your encouragement and support, chances are a few sports will spark your child's interest.
 Fan the flame by taking your child to local sporting events or sharing your own interests in sports and exercise.

 Consider age-appropriate activities

 Your child is likely to show natural preferences for certain sports or activities.
 Start there, keeping your child's age, maturity and abilities in mind.